-The quality of the photos that accompany your brand are just as important as he brand itself.
+The quality of the photos that accompany your brand is just as important as the brand itself.
 A good brand and website can be ruined by bad photography.
 The photos you use are what show the quality of your work.
-This is especially true for product based businesses, but even for service based businesses too.
+This is especially true for product-based businesses, but even for service-based businesses too.
 If your photos are poorly lit, randomly arranged, and not on brand, you could be hurting yourself.
 There are so many great options out there these days for beautiful stock photography that will match your brand and look professional.
-And if you have a product to sell, it’s important to get high quality images that show off your product.
+And if you have a product to sell, it’s important to get high-quality images that show off your product.

 Work with a professional photographer to get branded stock images that you can use on your website and marketing materials.
 For products, you can also overlay your product onto a stock image or work with a professional photographer to get quality shots of your products.
 If hiring a photographer is out of your budget, you can use free or affordable stock photos to freshen up your website and make it look more professional.
 Get rid of any iPhone photos with bad lighting and poor quality, and be sure to stick with the same color scheme and style for all of the images you use.

 If your message and mission are all over the place, you could be confusing your audience.
 If it is unclear what you do or why you do it, your business could come off as unorganized and unprofessional.
 By establishing a strong message and mission for your business you will be sure to communicate the right thing to your audience and your potential customers and clients.
 If you go back and forth from day to day on what you do, people will think of your business as more of a hobby that you do on a whim than a well established and professional business.
 A good rule of thumb is that if your business is confusing to you, it will be confusing to others.